nards-it/nards-db-backup/README.md

   - If you have an existing container named `mysql` running, you may see a name conflict.
 Stop it or run:

     `docker compose -f tests/docker-compose.yml down -v`

+  - Redis note (local venv): if reading/writing `tests/redis-data/dump.rdb` hits a PermissionError on your host, the RedisModule automatically falls back to copying via `docker cp` by detecting the Redis container.
+This requires the `docker` CLI to be available locally.

 ## License